 24 July 2018 at 08:51

-Generally the Privacy Act doesn’t apply to deceased people.
+The Privacy Act doesn’t generally apply to dead people.
 This is because the Privacy Act protects the rights of “individuals”, and section 2 of the Act defines an individual as a “natural person, other than a deceased person”.

 Advice for doctors when there’s a complaint Charles Mabbett